dadoluca/Kiruna-Explorer/README.md

 ---

 ## 📂 **Project Documentation**

 - **Backend**: The `backend` folder contains details about the server implementation (Express.js, MongoDB) and Docker configuration.
 It includes setup instructions, dependency management, and server runtime details.
 - **Client**: The `client` folder holds documentation for the React app, including guidance on starting the development server, managing dependencies, and customizing the user interface.
+- **Technical Dept**: The `TD_strategy.md` file tracks all Technical Debt items, including their prioritization and resolution status.
+- **Retrospectives**: The `Retrospective` folder contains notes and action items from our sprint retrospectives, used to improve processes and address recurring issues.
+- **Images**: The `Screenshots` folder stores images related to the project, such as demo screenshots.
+- **LICENSE**: The `LICENSE` file contains the licensing terms and conditions under which the project is distributed.

 Refer to these directories for all technical details needed to set up and run Kiruna Explorer.

+---

 ## 📫 Contact